 Throughout my career at the CIA, I was regularly struck by the extent to which our policymakers relied on analytical profiles of foreign leaders, especially during times of crisis.

-It is those leaders that who make the most critical, critically important decisions for their own citizens, decisions that can have a global impact as well.
+It is those leaders who make the most critical, critically important decisions for their own citizens, decisions that can have a global impact as well.

 And you took it from there.